TrustedCapsules/Handbook/getting_started.md

 ```bash
 make recovery
 ```

+To access the serial console, use `sudo minicom`

 ## Setting up the device
 Now that the Hikey board has been flashed.
 You need to enable wifi and download some packages.